suryaprakashsingh1705-sys/hacktoberfest-2025-frontend/README.md

 ## Description

-This is the **frontend template** for [Open Code Chicago](https://opencodechicago.org)’s Hacktoberfest 2025 project.
+This is the **frontend project** for [Open Code Chicago](https://opencodechicago.org)’s Hacktoberfest 2025 initiative.
-It’s designed for **community collaboration** and provides a structured way for developers of all levels to contribute.
+It’s built with **React, Vite, and TailwindCSS**, and designed for **community collaboration**.
+Contributors of all levels are welcome to help improve UI, components, and user experience.

 ---